 If you are found with certain types of drugs in your possession, you could well face a felony charge regardless of how much you have in your possession.
 Drugs like heroin, oxycodone, fentanyl, and cocaine will result in a felony charge, regardless of how much is in your possession.
 If you are found in possession of more of the same drug, then depending on the drug, you could potentially face more serious drug trafficking charges.
 Drug trafficking calls for a mandatory state prison sentence.

-Misdemeanors are classified as more or less serious.
-For example, a first degree misdemeanor can result in longer jail time (up to one year) than a second degree misdemeanor (60 days).
+Misdemeanors are classified as more or less serious, depending on the nature of the crime believed to have been committed.
+For example, a first-degree misdemeanor can result in longer jail time (up to one year) than a second-degree misdemeanor (60 days).
 First degree misdemeanors also generally carry higher fines.
 First degree misdemeanors can include DUI, boating under the influence, battery, vandalism, shoplifting, or reckless driving.
 Second degree misdemeanors can include disorderly conduct, disorderly intoxication, driving with a suspended license, simple assault, trespassing, and other violations.

 Navigating the criminal justice system can be incredibly stressful, and the consequences of the outcome can be serious and life-changing.
 If you’ve been arrested for a crime or if you are facing police questioning, it is important to understand that you are innocent until proven guilty and that you have the right to speak to a lawyer.
 A lawyer can represent you and counsel you during police questioning or terminate that questioning by asserting your right to remain silent.
 A lawyer can work to get the charges dropped or to have evidence dismissed.
 Every case is unique.